 What’s Unique about the LMSs by Convergence Training?

-We’ve designed our LMSs to be particularly useful for manufacturing and industrial companies.
+We’ve designed our flagship Enterprise LMS to be particularly useful for manufacturing and industrial companies.

 What Can You Tell Me About Return on Investment (ROI), Training, and Learning Management Systems (LMSs)?